lecstor/makitso/README.md

 ### Commands Definition

-Commands define the command arguments and options format, help description, an action function, and optional choices function for autocomplete.
+Commands define the arguments and options format, help description, an action function, and optional suggest function for autocomplete.

-Commands can be grouped using the plugin's config.command property for all commands in the plugin, and by using object nesting within the plugin.
+Commands can be nested to allow grouping commands as sub-commands.
-Autocomplete is supported for each of the command levels.
+Suggestions and auto-complete are supported for each of the command levels.

-Commands can also provide a "choices" function which will allow autocomplete to provide available options for the command.
+Commands can also provide a "suggest" function which will allow autocomplete to provide available options for the command.

-Command action functions receive a context instance which gives access to properties handled by other plugins.
+Command action functions receive context & input objects which gives access to properties handled by other plugins and the current command on the commandline.
 If a required property has not already been set then the plugin which is handling it will prompt the user to enter it and then return the entered value.

 `arguments` define the positional command arguments.
 The last argument may be `[optional]`, a `list..`, or `[both...]`.